toughdata/fine-tune-rwkv/README.md

 # Train RWKV for causal language modeling
-This script will let you do causal LM RWKV with HuggingFace Transformers library.
+This script will fine-tune a RWKV model with the HuggingFace transformers library.

 ## Why?
 RWKV is a powerful model, but the tools used to train it are overcomplicated and it is not well-documented.
 This script is a simple and *legible* implementation of training RWKV using HuggingFace's transformers library.

 ## Usage
+- Install dependencies: `pip install datasets transformers[torch] accelerate`
-Download the script and run it.
+- download the script
-Just edit the constants right after the if __name__ == "__main__" block if you need to make changes
+- edit hyperparameters as necessary in the `if __name__ == "__main__":` block
+- run the script

 ## RWKV Original Repo
 https://github.com/BlinkDL/RWKV-LM